 Skip to contents

-Function computes a range of numeric values and rounds the lower bound down (like floor() and the upper bound up (like ceiling()) to the specified number of digits.
-The function returns a numeric vector of length 2 with the lower and upper bounds of the range.
+This function computes the range of numeric values in a vector and adjusts the bounds to "nice" rounded numbers.
+Specifically, it rounds the lower bound downwards (similar to floor()) and the upper bound upwards (similar to ceiling()) to the specified number of digits.
+This can be useful when preparing data ranges for axis labels, plotting, or reporting.
+The function returns a numeric vector of length two, containing the adjusted lower and upper bounds.

 Usage